 “Don’t take ‘no’ for an answer, never submit to failure.
 Do not be fobbed off with mere personal success or acceptance.
 You will make all kinds of mistakes, but as long as you are generous and true, and also fierce, you cannot hurt the world or even seriously distress her.”

-If you know your cause is right & just. . .if your efforts line up with the Word of God. . .then you should never take ‘No’ for an answer.
+Sir Winston had a point.
+If you know your cause is right & just. . .if your efforts line up with the Word of God. . .then you don’t have to take ‘No’ for an answer.